Appointment of Bishops Act 1533

 A new bill dealing with the annates was introduced into the House of Lords on 27 February and passed it on 9 March and was approved in the Commons a week after.
-Parliament thus passed this Act, which ended all annates.
+Parliament thus passed the act, which ended all annates.
 The Act as finally enacted did not require the payment of annates to the Crown, rendering it financially useless to the King, clearly a partial victory for the clergy.

-The other part of the Act dealt with the method of electing bishops.
-Before the Act, the dean and chapter of a cathedral held an election for a new bishop and customarily chose the candidate supported by the King.
-The Act bound the cathedral chapter to elect the candidate whom the King selected in his "letter missive".
+The other part of the act dealt with the method of electing bishops.
+Before the act, the dean and chapter of a cathedral held an election for a new bishop and customarily chose the candidate supported by the King.
+The act bound the cathedral chapter to elect the candidate whom the King selected in his "letter missive".
 If the dean and chapter declined to make the election accordingly, or if the bishops of the church refused to consecrate the King's candidate, then they would be punished by praemunire.
 The Act therefore established royal domination of the election of bishops as an enforceable legal right with a heavy penalty.

-The repeal by the Statute Law (Repeals) Act 1969 of section 2 of the Act of Supremacy (1 Eliz 1 c 1) (1558) does not affect the continued operation, so far as unrepealed, of the Appointment of Bishops Act 1533.
+The repeal by the Statute Law (Repeals) Act 1969 of section 2 of the Act of Supremacy 1558 (1 Eliz.
+1. c.
+1) (1558) does not affect the continued operation, so far as unrepealed, of the Appointment of Bishops Act 1533.

-As a result of the Cathedrals Measure 1999, the College of Canons must now perform the functions conferred by the Appointment of Bishops Act 1533 on the dean and chapter, and that Act accordingly has effect as if references to the dean and chapter were references to the College of Canons.
+As a result of the Cathedrals Measure 1999, the College of Canons must now perform the functions conferred by the act on the dean and chapter, and that Act accordingly has effect as if references to the dean and chapter were references to the College of Canons.
 This applies to every cathedral church in England other than the cathedral church of Christ in Oxford.